CouncilofLorien/counciloflorien.github.io/docs/cards/H/hundreds-of-butterflies.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable on a moving character during his movement/hazard phase.
-Untap the character and increase the hazard limit against his company by one. <br>_"'He looked at the 'black emperors' for a long time, and enjoyed the feel of the breeze in his hair and on his face..."_ ***---Hob***
+Untap the character and increase the hazard limit against his company by one. <br>_“‘He looked at the 'black emperors' for a long time, and enjoyed the feel of the breeze in his hair and on his face...”_ ***---Hob***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>